amadeu-io/library/README.md

 ### About 📖

 First project of the JavaScript chapter in [The Odin Project](https://www.theodinproject.com).
-A good practice of objects, constructors & methods, as well as form validation.
+A good practice of objects, constructors & methods, as well as form validation

 ### Resources Used 📚